Barbara Campbell: Career

 Campbell used text as the starting point for her large-scale installation Conradania, based on Joseph Conrad’s acclaimed 1899 novel The Heart of Darkness set on the Congo River in Africa.
 Francis Ford Coppola based the film Apocalypse Now on Conrad's novel.
-Campbell spent eight weeks typing out The Heart of Darkness word for word on twenty 15 ft lengths of Chinese rice paper.
+Campbell spent eight weeks typing out The Heart of Darkness word for word on twenty 15 ft lengths of xuan paper.
 She then filmed the Jungle Cruise ride at Disneyland, which is played on a small screen in front of the hanging rice paper.

 1001 nights cast (2005-2008) is written by hundreds of collaborators, using video to live web-stream performances through the project's dedicated website.
 The work was inspired by The Arabian Nights, the famous anthology of stories and how storytelling was a means of survival; the young woman Scheherazade stalls her execution by weaving an endless story of such intrigue that the King Shahriyar eventually grants her a reprieve.